jean-laurent-g/LedgerHQ.github.io/_posts/2020-10-13-secure-swap.md

 <br/>

-<li>The Exchange app must now be opened on the device.
+3- The Exchange app must now be opened on the device.
 This is where the secure part of the transaction happens: the Secure Element generates a transaction ID and sends it to the swap provider along with the necessary information for performing the swap request information:
 * `outgoing currency`, `outgoing amount`, `provider address`
 * `receiving currency`, `receiving address`
-This information is sent to Ledger Live which forwards it to the swap provider.</li>
+This information is sent to Ledger Live which forwards it to the swap provider.

-<li>The provider answers with a swap offer.
+4- The provider answers with a swap offer.
 It constructs a payload containing the final information for the swap:
 * `Outgoing crypto`, `outgoing amount`, `provider address` (BTC)
 * `receiving crypto`, `receiving amount`, `user address` (ETH)
 * `Transaction ID`
-* `Signature` of this payload</li>
+* `Signature` of this payload

 The provider sends back this `signed payload` to Ledger Live which in turn forwards it to the hardware wallet.